 Having a broken or dying tooth can be a time of great stress for many people, as you are losing a part of yourself and fearing the cost of fixing it.
-Dr. Zadeh will make every effort to save a damaged or decayed tooth, but sometimes the tooth is so damaged, worn, or traumatized that it cannot be saved by any currently available method.
+Dr. Parsa T. Zadeh will make every effort to save a damaged or decayed tooth, but sometimes the tooth is so damaged, worn or traumatized that it cannot be saved by any currently available method.

-If the tooth cannot be repaired with a crown or onlays or is severely infected or decayed beyond what a root canal treatment can fix, it may need to be removed.
-In these cases, Dr. Zadeh will first take X-Rays to determine the extent of the damage and help him plan the most effective way to remove the tooth.
+If the tooth cannot be repaired with a crown or onlay, or it is severely infected or decayed beyond what a root canal treatment can fix, it may need to be removed.
+In these cases, Dr. Zadeh will first take X-rays to determine the extent of the damage and help plan the most effective way to remove the tooth.

 Dr. Zadeh performs two general types of extractions.
 The first is a simple extraction, which is an extraction where a local anesthetic is used.
-He removes the tooth by pulling it out from above the gum line.
-The process is fairly quick and most patients complaint stems from the pressure and pinch, but there is very little discomfort.
+We remove the tooth by pulling it out from above the gumline.
+The process is fairly quick, and most patients’ complaints stem from the pressure and pinch, but there is very little discomfort.
 You may also opt for oral or IV sedation if it is deemed necessary due to sensitivity or anxiety as well.
 This is also an option if you need several teeth removed through simple extraction in a single visit.

 In most cases, removing a tooth is a minor procedure that can be performed during a single office visit.
-You will likely be given either localized anesthesia in the form of Novocaine and/or varying levels of sedation, depending on your needs.
-While you will feel very little discomfort during the procedure, you can expect some minor discomfort after the procedure and it is recommended that you rest, eat soft foods, and avoid smoking for a few days after your extraction.
-It is also recommended you take a low-dose OTC painkiller.
+You will likely be given either localized anesthesia or varying levels of sedation, depending on your needs.
+While you will feel very little discomfort during the procedure, you can expect some minor discomfort after the procedure, and it is recommended that you rest, eat soft foods and avoid smoking for a few days after your extraction.
+It is also recommended you take a low-dose over-the-counter painkiller.

-While it is a common and minor procedure, treat it like you would any minor surgery or you had just given blood.
-It is recommended that you avoid exerting yourself beyond your normal day to day self-care activities, take a day or two from working out, and generally relax.
-It’s a great time to catch up on those episodes of your favorite show you may have missed, read a book, or even spend some extra time with your loved ones.
+While it is a common and minor procedure, treat it like you would any minor surgery or as if you had just given blood.
+It is recommended that you avoid exerting yourself beyond your normal day to day self-care activities, take a day or two off from working out, and generally relax.
+It is a great time to catch up on those episodes of your favorite show you may have missed, read a book or even spend some extra time with your loved ones.

 These activities have been shown to help the healing process and likely give you a much needed break from the stresses of life.
 Once your gums have healed after your dental extraction, you will be able to choose from one of several options to replace your tooth.
 The most basic option is a dental bridge, which is a dental appliance that is attached to the adjacent teeth.